 Rather than “controlling the rate of weight transfer”, it can truly be said the driver controls the rate of turning, meaning the rate at which you are building up cornering force, based on your perception of the rotation.

-In our on-line training course, Get More Grip and Better Balance , we study the detail of what is happening here, together with our other key diagram showing the slip angles at the tyres.
+In our on-line training course, "A Physical Understanding of Race Car Handling" , we study the detail of what is happening here, together with our other key diagram showing the slip angles at the tyres.

 These simple, yet powerful explanations are exclusive to us.
-You cannot read about this in any books on handling, However, we havn't "mind engineered" this stuff.
+You cannot read about this in any books on handling, Neither have we "mind engineered" this stuff.
 It's supported by the science - all based on vehicle dynamics principles.